 SOC2 Type II

-Pinecone is undergoing a SOC2 Type II audit, which is based on the COSO framework and audited by an external Big4 CPA firm (EY).
+Pinecone is SOC2 Type II certified.
+The certification is based on the COSO framework and has been audited by an external Big4 CPA firm (EY).
 The scope of the program includes Information Security, Availability, and Confidentiality.

 Pinecone routinely undergoes third-party security reviews and remediates findings according to their criticality and prioritization.
 Security personnel can request executive summaries of findings by contacting firstname.lastname@example.org.